Amine-bc/Web-Project-MVC/Buidling.md

   - when click the button increments a variable ( visually also )
     - and then run a function ajax that will get the next remise ..etc

+// ------------------------------------------------------------------------------------------------------------------------ //

+- Index add the post in register
+- Controller
+  - then there you save to the model save() Done
+  - you generate the qr code Done
+  - render card as html ( find a way if you can make it html to png to be downloaded) (une carte de membre électronique contenant le nom et le logo de l’association, l’identifiant du membre, le nom et prénom et un code QR est générée dans le compte du membre ce qui permet l’accès aux remises.)
+Done

 ---
 # Things that I passed and missed and need to add
 - change content of news in db.
+- go to ui home screen and add the effect of zoom on cards of events center them
+- add zoom effect on page events
+-

 ---